 (6) The hero is transformed significantly and returns to the familiar world.

-(7) And then the hero delivers the meaning of the journey.
+(7) The hero then delivers the meaning of the journey.

 Greg has used this pattern extensively in Agile Writers to help his students compose effective and entertaining novels.
 In the past few years, he’s helped people compose over a dozen first drafts and several self-published books.
 They’ve all relied on these tried-and-true stages of the hero journey.
 Two members of the Agile Workshop have been nominated for the coveted James River Writer Best Unpublished Novel Contest.

-At ReelHeroes.net, we will sometimes refer to other hero models in our reviews.
+At ReelHeroes.net, we sometimes refer to other models of heroism in our reviews.
 Paul Moxnes has a model based on family structure, arguing that heroes emerge within a family hierarchy (e.g., Fathers, Mothers, Sons, Daughters, Servants, etc).
 In our own research on heroes, we’ve found that heroes tend to possess The Great Eight characteristics.
 Heroes are smart, strong, selfless, caring, resilient, charismatic, reliable, and inspiring.

 It’s our goal to review mainstream movies that people who appreciate a hero analysis will want to see.
-We may even occasionally review old classic movies with an especially strong hero story.
+We even occasionally review old classic movies with an especially strong hero story.
 We’ll avoid genres such as horror or slapstick comedy (although we confess to being avid Three Stooges fans).
-We love to review bad films as much as good films because it gives us a chance to see where the artist deviated from the acknowledged structures (and wonder how in the world did this film get made!).
+We love to review bad films as much as good films because it gives us a chance to see where the artist deviated from the acknowledged structures — and wonder how in the world did this film get made!

 So join us as we explore the hero journey in action on the big screen.
 We use the word “action” deliberately, as the work of any good hero involves acts of good deeds.
 As Robert Downey, Jr., once observed, “Hero is not a noun, it’s a verb.”